 Controllers and access points are designed for use in many countries with varying regulatory requirements.
-The radios within the access points are assigned to a specific regulatory domain at the factory (such as -E for Europe), but the country code enables you to specify a particular country of operation (such as FR for France or ES for Spain).
+The radios within the access points are assigned to a specific regulatory domain at the factory (such as -E for Europe), but the country code enables you to specify a particular country of operation within that regulatory domain (such as FR for France or ES for Spain).
 Configuring a country code ensures that each radio’s broadcast frequency bands, interfaces, channels, and transmit power levels are compliant with country-specific regulations.

 Information About Japanese Country Codes

-JP—Allows only -J radios to join the controller
+JP: Allows only –J radios to join the controller

-J2—Allows only -P radios to join the controller
+J2: Allows only –P radios to join the controller

-J4—Allows 2.4G JPQU and 5G PQU to join the controller.
+J4: Allows 2.4G JPQU and 5G PQU to join the controller.